-- 2.4 Developers can make a financial contribution to the Council to provide physical space needed to accommodate new pupil places at the local school that would serve the new housing development.
-This space could be either classroom or other accommodation such as a new hall or canteen, depending on what is needed to permit the intake of new pupils.
-This allows development to go ahead and means that pupils can attend a school local to where they live. - 2.5 Alternatively, a developer may wish to directly build an extension to a local school to provide the new space needed.
-In this case special arrangements will need to be agreed with the Council and set out in a planning obligation legal agreement. - 2.6 However, it may sometimes be the case that schools are full and there is no possibility of providing extra capacity.
+- 2.5 Developers can make a financial contribution to the Council to provide physical space needed to accommodate new pupil places at the local early years or school setting that would serve the new housing development.
+This space could be either classroom or other accommodation such as a new hall or canteen, or sensory area depending on what is needed to permit facilitate the intake of new children pupils.
+This allows development to go ahead and means that pupils children can attend an educational setting school local to where they live. - 2.6 Alternatively, a developer may wish to directly build an extension to a local educational setting school to provide the new space needed.
+In this case special arrangements will need to be agreed with the Council and set out in a planning obligation legal agreement. - 2.7 However, it may sometimes be the case that schools are full and there is no possibility of providing extra capacity.
 For example, there may not be enough space on the site to locate a new classroom.
-In such circumstances planning permission for new homes will be refused. - 2.7 Local Plan policy I1 states that development must be supported by 'appropriate' infrastructure.
+In such circumstances planning permission for new homes will be refused. - 2.8 Local Plan policy I1 states that development must be supported by 'appropriate' infrastructure.
 Where there are places available but there are issues with the condition of the school/schools, contributions will be sought to carry out necessary works to ensure school places can be provided that are of a standard that can be considered 'appropriate'.